How much are tickets and where can I buy them?

 The festival is on the coast and it can be quite exposed to the elements.
-We recommend bringing warm layers of clothing and extra tent pegs!
+Be prepared!
+We recommend bringing warm layers of clothing and extra tent pegs just in case.

 What is the festival site like?

-The camping area is a nice grass field, with plenty of space.
-The festival arena may have some uneven surfaces, so please do wear appropriate footwear.
+The camping area is a nice spacious field, split into 4 designated areas for camping / campervans / glamping / quiet camping.
+The festival arena may have some uneven ground surfaces, so please do wear appropriate footwear.